HenryssonDaniel/teacup-java-protocol-http/README.md

 ## How ##
 Add this repository as a dependency.

-The Client interface holds all the functionality that the HTTP client can do.
+The Simple interface holds all the functionality that the HTTP client can do.
-New clients can be created with the ClientFactory class.
+New clients can be created with the Factory class in the client package.

 The Simple interface holds all the functionality that the HTTP server can do.
 New servers can be created with the Factory class in the server package.